bmatsuo/bmatsuo.github.io/_drafts/http-timeouts-in-go.markdown

 **TL;DR** The standard Go HTTP client does not directly provide "open" and "read" timeouts as found in libraries for other languages.
-Go 1.3 added the facility for implementing these types of timeouts using indirectly.
+Go 1.3 added the facility for implementing these types of timeouts indirectly.
 This post describes how to implement these timeouts using [net.Dialer](http://godoc.org/net#Dialer) and, in general, how the timeout system in "net/http" works.